Introduction to Occlusion

 Lecture topics include: fabrication of master case models, articulator use and function, contacts in MIP and CO, temporomandibular joint function, mandibular excursive movements, mandibular envelopes of movement, and how anatomical determinants influence occlusal function in all anatomical planes.

 Attendance at all lectures and laboratory sessions is expected.
 The student must accurately mount two sets of casts, then demonstrate skill in waxing appropriately contoured teeth into correct occlusal function in four separate graded waxing exercises during normal course time.
 In addition, the student must pass two waxing competency examinations by demonstrating independently their waxing skill and ability to apply principles of occlusion.
 The student must pass written midterm and practical examinations .
-Students are encouraged to take self-assessment calibration quizzes designed to improve their perceptual skill and testlets designed to improve their critical thinking skills.
+Students are encouraged to take quizzes designed to improve their perceptual skill and their critical thinking skills in the context of clinical problems.
 Finally, upon the completion of the course, the student must visit the online course evaluation site and complete the online evaluation or state online that they do not choose to complete this evaluation.
 Throughout all lectures and labs, professional and ethical behavior is expected.

 - UWSOD Competency 1: Examine a patient using contemporary diagnostic methods to evaluate the head and neck region and to reach a diagnosis of the patient’s oral and craniofacial health status.